maxlvl/rust_book_2023/notes.md

 - Rust deallocates heap data once its owner goes out of scope.
 - Ownership can be transferred by moves, which happen on assignments and function calls.
 - Heap data can only be accessed through its current owner, not a previous owner.

+---

+Risk about pointers:
+Pointers are a powerful and dangerous feature because they enable aliasing.
+Aliasing is accessing the same data through different variables.
+On its own, aliasing is harmless.
+But combined with mutation, we have a recipe for disaster.
+One variable can "pull the rug out" from another variable in many ways, for example:

+- By deallocating the aliased data, leaving the other variable to point to deallocated memory.
+- By mutating the aliased data, invalidating runtime properties expected by the other variable.
+- By concurrently mutating the aliased data, causing a data race with nondeterministic behavior for the other variable.